etwk/blog/content/lists/books.md

 	- [ ] Super Courses: The Future of Teaching and Learning
 - [ ] 100 TESOL Activities: Practical ESL/EFL Activities for the Communicative Classroom
 - [ ] A Culture of Happiness: How to Scale Up Happiness from People to Organizations (Tho Ha Vinh) #happiness #must
+- [ ] Teaching and Learning STEM: A Practical Guide (Richard M. Felder, Rebecca Brent) #idea #must
+- [ ] Mindset: The New Psychology of Success (Carol S. Dweck) #idea #self-help #must
+- [ ] Emotions, Learning, and the Brain: Exploring the Educational Implications of Affective Neuroscience (Mary Helen Immordino-Yang)
+- [ ] The Invisible Classroom: Relationships, Neuroscience & Mindfulness in School (Kirke Olson)

+### Teaching
+- [ ] The Growth Mindset Coach: A Teacher's Month-by-Month Handbook for Empowering Students to Achieve (Annie Brock, Heather Hundley)

 ## Environment
 - [x] A Life on Our Planet: My Witness Statement and a Vision for the Future #must